vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 ## Acknowledgments

 I would like to express my sincere gratitude to my advisor [Advisor Name] for their guidance and support throughout this research.
-I am grateful to [Lab/Research Group] for providing computational resources.
 Special thanks to the developers of the Muon optimizer and the open-source machine learning community for making this research possible.

 ---